 The term “repainting“ needs a little more clarification.
 If you are a customer considering hiring a professional to complete a fantastic job or a Decorator considering uPVC spraying, you need to understand the choice of coating.

 Paints aren’t just paint when it comes to this type of work.
-Some of the best products on the market have been designed purely for uPVC and are also classed as liquid polymers.
+Some of the best products on the market have been designed purely for spray painting uPVC and are also classed as liquid polymers.
 Some recommendations would be Kolorbond, HMG & Selemix, but many other paints popping up.
 Be aware of recommendations from decorators as regular decorators’ products just don’t cut the mustard when it comes to longevity on uPVC.
 These are more traditional products that won’t stand the test of time, so our suggestion would be to research the right products and test some for yourself before you go selling them to your clients.
 Ensure that you find a supplier that will back you should something go wrong and follow the systems they recommend.

 We think the following: –